-1) The people of North Korea are forced to worship Kim Jong-un and his father and grandfather as gods.
+1) The people of North Korea are forced to worship the nation's leader, Kim Jong-un, as god.

 North Korea has been ruled by the same family for three generations.
 Their portraits are hung in all homes and schools, and people bow in reverence to statues and images of them.
 They are believed to be all-powerful entities guiding North Korea.

 John Choi*, a North Korean Christian who now lives in the UK, says, “There are between 30,000 and 50,000 monuments in North Korea to honour the Kim family.
 Some big, some small, but all are important.

 “Children are taught that Kim Il-sung (the grandfather of Kim Jong-un and founder of modern day North Korea) was able to catch a double rainbow with one hand because of his ‘majestic powers’.

 “According to North Korean legend, his son Kim Jong-il (Kim Jong-un’s father) was born on the mythical mountain and ‘birth place of Korea’, mount Paekdu.
 Actually, his birthplace was in Vyatskoye, in Russia.

 “Everything in North Korea revolves around the Kim family.
 At nursery, the teachers prayed to the leaders at lunch time.
 We had to give thanks to them for our ‘daily bread’.
 Now I realise that they stole this prayer from the ‘Lord’s Prayer’.”